HaroldPutman/basex-idml/README.md

 # start server
 basexserver
 ```

-This is using the default port 1984 and admin/admin as credentials.
+This is using the default port 1984 and `admin/admin` as credentials.

+Apache is just setup to point to this folder as the DocumentRoot.